-It was agreed between glass eel buyers and eel farmers represented on the stakeholder group that mortality during the first week in the eel culture facility is related to handling during fishing, holding and/or transport, rather than to factors under the eel farmer's control.
+It was agreed between glass eel buyers and eel farmers represented in a stakeholder group in 2011 that mortality during the first week in the eel culture facility is related to handling during fishing, holding and/or transport, rather than to factors under the eel farmer's control.
 This period therefore may be left out of calculations for mortality rates during culture.